-A “tri-blend t-shirt” vs a “normal t-shirt” is one of the choices that will come up when creating a t-shirt business or when you’re shopping for one.
-When I first started working at Threadless and didn’t know the lingo yet I kept wondering: WTF is a tri-blend?
+A tri-blend t-shirt versus a regular t-shirt is one of the choices that will come up when creating a t-shirt business or when you’re shopping.
+When I first started working at Threadless and didn’t know the lingo yet, I kept wondering: WTF is a tri-blend?

-Does this different material of tri-blend mess up the graphic designs?
+Does this different tri-blend material mess up graphic designs printed on it?
 Not really.
 There’s a little bit of color variation between tri-blends and cotton shirts, but the differences are small.
 If anything, tri-blends make designs look a little bit better, but that’s my opinion.
-For more guidance on color on different materials/printing processes, check out this post.
+For more guidance on color on different materials and printing processes, check out this post.

 So there you have it: the softest tee material ever, the tri-blend.